KevFrancisco/cs50-web-capstone/README.md

       - Built with a simple border display onClick handwritten in js.
       - the onClick event sets the `profile_img` hidden form field.
     - There are a set number of presets, I think it is unnecessary to allow user image uploads in this use case.
 The validation and extra libraries would make the app bloated.

 ---
+### Justification
+I believe this meets and exceeds CS50's complexity requirements as each page needs several calls to an external API, and requires data to be formatted for the user.
+I have done my absolute best to structure the app as cleanly as my ability permits.
+I have also put incredible effort to make the app as visually appealing, and as simple as much as possible.
+A lot of work and problem solving has been poured to this project over the past two months.

+I am very happy at the final product and use it to find the next media to binge if time permits.

+---
 ### Thank You!